CaptainDapper/HollowKnight.RandoMapMod/README.md

 # Randomizer Map

-This mod is made for the [Randomizer v2.0 mod, by seanpr96 and Firzen](https://github.com/seanpr96/HollowKnight.RandomizerMod).
+This mod is made for the [Randomizer v3.0 mod](https://github.com/homothetyhk/HollowKnight.RandomizerMod).
 Simply put, it adds a pin on the map for each randomized location.
 The pins will also show up differently if it's possible to get to that location with your current rando settings.

 My hopes for this is to make learning the randomizer more accessible to newer players who don't know the base map very well, and to help more experienced players really learn the logic deeply and improve routing decisions.